 Variation in quality of harvested shoots (g 100g-1 fresh shoots)

 The weight of fine shoots/100g sample is considered as quality percentage of the sample.
 Higher percentage of fine shoot percentage, ultimately reflect the cup characteristics and Taster’s scores of manufactured teas.
 Data on quality of fresh shoots counted in terms of fine shoot percentage presented in Table 2 indicated that, foliar feeding of Nano NPK could improve the quality of harvested shoots in each round of plucking.
-Significant variations in per cent fine shoot were observed in the month of June, August and September.
+Significant variations in per cent fine shoot were observed in the months of June, August and September.
 The mean values calculated during June – November also showed significant differences among the treatments.
-The highest value (48.67%) was recorded under Nano NPK @ 2400 ml/ha which was significantly higher than those of other treatments.
+The highest value (48.67%) was recorded under Nano NPK at 2400 ml/ha which was significantly higher than those of other treatments.
 This treatment recorded 7.78 % and 3.73% higher fine shoot percentage over control and NPK mixture (2:1:2) respectively.
-However, values of NPK mixture (2:1:2) @ 2% and Nano NPK @ 1600 ml/ha were statistically similar in this regard.
-Similarly, there was no significant variation was observed in between Nano NPK @ 3200 ml/ha and control.
+However, values of NPK mixture (2:1:2) at 2% and Nano NPK at 1600 ml/ha were statistically similar in this regard.
+Similarly, there was no significant variation observed in between Nano NPK at 3200 ml/ha and control.
 Increase in fine shoot percentage after application of Nano NPK might be due to ample supply of nitrogen which lowered the banji percentage in the sample.
 Reduction of banjiness by nitrogen was also reported by Ranganathan (2015).
 Higher percentage of fine shoots after application of Nano Urea was also reported by Saikia and Gogoi (2023).

 Table 2.
 Fine shoot percentage as affected by different doses of Nano NPK